Article

 Many large and boutique banks offer factoring services for UK small businesses.
 The upside is they’re banks - they have clear systems and practices.
 For the most part, banks are predictable.

 Factoring services themselves are not regulated, which can be daunting for small business owners.
-But banks are.
-This may be reassuring for the risk averse.
+But banks are, which can be reassuring for the risk-averse.

 Plus, you may already be using them for a bank account or loans, so extending to a new service could be simple.